Modern. Innovative. Fun. That’s the new INB website.

 INB upped its game in early 2021 with a website redesign that would continue to deliver an outstanding banking experience for its customers.
 It was the first design update since LRS launched INB's website design in summer 2014.

-INB wanted a new look-and-feel to enhance their users’ experiences, especially mobile-first visitors, which account for almost 40% of its website traffic.
+INB, based in Springfield, Illinois, wanted a new look-and-feel to enhance their website users’ experiences, especially mobile-first visitors, which account for almost 40% of its website traffic.
 The previous design, (designed when Jay Leno was still hosting the Tonight Show) had been mushed to fit mobile, rather than designed with mobile-first intent.
 INB understood that web trends and technology advanced and their web user base has grown and changed with time as well.

 They wanted a cleaner, streamlined site.
 It also had to include all kinds of information that’s easy for people to get to and meet all accessibility requirements.